foundation/foundation-sites/docs/pages/off-canvas.md

 </body>
 ```

-Inside these wrappers, create an off-canvas panel with the class `.off-canvas` and the attribute `data-off-canvas`.
+Inside these wrappers, create an Off-canvas panel with the class `.off-canvas` and the attribute `data-off-canvas`.
 The panel also needs a positioning class, which can be `.position-left` or `.position-right`, and an attribute set for the position, `data-position="left"` or `data-position="right"`.
-Last, make sure the off-canvas panel has a unique ID so it can be targeted.
+Lastly, make sure the Off-canvas panel has a unique ID so it can be targeted.

 Along with the panel, the main content of your page will be housed in its own container with the class `.off-canvas-content` and attribute `data-off-canvas-content`.
 You will be putting your actual page content inside a class of `.off-canvas-content`.)